 “The graduate job market in the UK has been drastically changed by Covid-19.
-The Institute of Student Employers (ISE) reports a 23% reduction in student recruitment numbers for this year.
+The Institute of Student Employers (external website) (ISE) reports a 23% reduction in student recruitment numbers for this year.
 The good news is over 75% of student recruitment vacancies still remain, even in the midst of an unprecedented recession and global pandemic.

 There are many reasons to be optimistic, as your skills remain in demand and are highly valued.
 Here are my five top tips for you this summer: